ItsJackson/apollodocs/12.9/roadmap.md

 # Avoidance of bugs.
-- This update will clean us out of any bugs possible and will avoid some downtime.
+- This update will clean us out of any bugs possible and will avoid some downtime. _Subject to change._